 May 29, 2013 - Officials intercept a letter sent to Obama that is similar to letters sent to New York City Mayor Michael Bloomberg and the group Mayors Against Illegal Guns.
 The letters are postmarked Shreveport, Louisiana, and are found to contain “very low concentrations” of ricin.

 June 3, 2013 - Dutschke is indicted in the mailing of ricin-laced letters to Obama, Wicker and Holland.
 He later pleads guilty and is sentenced to 25 years in prison.

 June 7, 2013 - Shannon Richardson, an actress who had a minor role in the TV series “The Walking Dead,” is arrested and charged in connection with ricin-tainted letters that were mailed to Obama and Bloomberg.

-June 27, 2013 - Richardson is indicted for sending letters containing ricin to President Obama and Mayor Bloomberg.
+June 27, 2013 - Richardson is indicted for sending letters containing ricin to Obama and Bloomberg.